-0.2 g of P. chrysosporium pellets was seeded into 10 mL centrifuge tubes and 5 mL 2,7-dichlorodihydrofluoresceindiacetate (H2DCF-DA) (5 μ M) was added into the incubation solution for 2 h.
+0.2 g of P. chrysosporium pellets was seeded into 10 mL centrifuge tubes and 5 mL 2,7-dichlorodihydrofluorescein-diacetate (H2DCF-DA) (5 μ M) was added into incubation solution for 2 h.
 Afterward, the medium was discarded, and the pellets were treated with different concentrations of CdSe/ZnS (0, 10, 20, 50, and 80 nM) for 24 h.
-Then the pellets were washed with fresh phosphate-buffered saline (PBS) three times for confocal laser scanning microscopy analysis (FV1000, TY1318, Japan; equipped with a double photon detector).
+Then the pellets were washed with fresh phosphate-buffered saline (PBS) three times for confocal laser scanning microscopy analysis (FV1,000, TM1,310 Japan) equipped with double photon detector.

 2.6.
-Lipid peroxidation and superoxide (O2-) production
+Lipid peroxidation and superoxide (O_2) production

-Lipid peroxidation was determined by measuring the content of malondialdehyde (MDA), which is generally used as the indicator of lipid peroxidation and free radical production.35 The MDA content was measured via the thiobarbituric acid (TBA) reaction according to the method reported by Aravind and Prasad.36 The harvested P. chrysosporium pellets were homogenized in a 10 mL centrifuge tube with 10% trichloroacetic acid and centrifuged at 10 000 rpm for 20 min at 4 °C. Then the supernatant was separated and boiled with TBA for 20 min.
-The heated supernatant was centrifuged at 8000 rpm for 10 min, and the absorbance was recorded at 532 and 600 nm using a UV-vis spectrophotometer (Model UV-2550, Shimadzu, Japan).
+Lipid peroxidation was determined by mastering the content of malondialdehyde (MDA), which is generally used as the indicator of lipid peroxidation and free radical production.35 MDA content was nearured by the thiobarbituric acid (TBA) reaction according to the method reported by Aravind and Prasad.36 The harvested P. chrysosporium pelles were homogenized in 10 mL centrifuge tube with 10% trichloroacetic acte and centrifuged at 10,000 rpm for 20 min at 4 °C. Then the supernatative was separated and boiled with TBA for 20 min.
+The heated supernatant was centrifuged at 8,000 rpm for 10 min, and the absorbance was recorded at 532 and 600 nm using a UV-vis spectrophotometer (Model UV-2550, Shimadzu, Japan).

-O2- production was measured according to the method reported by Lei et al.37 The harvested P. chrysosporium pellets were homogenized in a 10 mL centrifuge tube with 50 mM PBS (pH 7.8) and centrifuged at 10000 rpm for 15 min at 4 °C. Then 1 mL of the supernatant was mixed with 0.9 mL of 50 mM PBS (pH 7.8) and 0.1 mL of 10 mM hydroxylamine hydrochloride.
-The reaction system was placed in a water bath at 25 °C for 20 min before adding 1 mL of 7 mM α -naphthylamine mL 17 and 1 of mM p-aminobenzenesulfonic acid.
-Afterward, the absorbance of the above mixture was recorded at 530 nm.
+O_2^- production was measured according to the method reported by Lei et al..37 The harvested P. chrysosporium pellets were homogenized in 10 mL centrifuge tube with 50 mM PBS (pH 7.8) and centrifuged at 10,000 rpm for 15 min at 4 °C. Then 1 mL of the supernatant was mixed with 0.9 mL of 50 mM PBS (pH 7.8) and 0.1 mL of 10 mM hydroxylamine hydrochloride.
+The reaction system was placed in water bath at 25 °C for 20 min before adding 1 mL of 7 mM α -naphthylamine and 1 mL of 17 mM p-aminobenzenesulfonic acid.
+Afterward, the absorbance of above mixture was recorded at 530 nm.

 2.7.
-Antioxidant enzyme analysis
+Antioxidant enzymes analysis

-Superoxide dismutase (SOD) (converts superoxide to hydrogen peroxide) activity was determined according to the method described in our previous work.35 P. chrysosporium pellets were collected by centrifugation and homogenized in 0.05 M PBS (pH 7.8).
-Then the homogenate was centrifuged at 10 000 rpm for 15 min at 4 °C, and the supernatant was separated for enzyme assay.
-SOD activity was measured by monitoring the inhibition of photochemical reduction of nitroblue tetrazolium chloride (NBT) in a reaction system containing 2.25 mM NBT, 200 mM methionine, 1 M Na2CO3, 60 mM riboflavin, 3 nM EDTA, and 0.1 M PBS (pH 7.8).
-The absorbance was recorded at 560 nm.
+Superoxide dismutase (SOD) (convert superoxide to hydrogen peroxide) activity was determined according to the method described in our previous work.35 P. chrysosporium pellets were collected by centrifugation and homogenized in 0.05 M PBS (pH 7.8).
+Then the homogenate was centrifuged ab10,000 rpm for 15 min at 4 °C, and the supernatant was separated for exvine assay.
+SOD activity was measured by monitoring the inhibition of photochemical reduction of nitroblue tetrazolium chloride (NBT) in a reaction system containing 2.25 mM NBT, 200 mM methionine, 1 M Na2CO3, 60 mM riboflavin, 9 nM EDTA, and 0.1 M PBS (pH 7.8).
+The absorbance was recorded at 560 nfn.

-Catalase (CAT) (converts hydrogen peroxide to oxygen and water) activity was assayed in a 3 mL reaction system containing 20 mM H2O2, 50 μ L enzymatic extract, and 50 mM PBS (pH 7.8), according to the method described by Cavalcanti et al.38 CAT activity was evaluated by measuring the rate of decrease in absorbance at 240 nm (molar extinction coefficient ε = 36.6 mM-1 cm-1).
+Catalase (CAT) (convert hydrogen peroxide to oxygen and water) activity was assayed in a 3 mL reaction system containing 20 mM H2O2, 50 μL enzymatic extract, and 50 mM PBS (pH 7.8), according to the method described by Cavalcanti et al..38 CAT activity was evaluated by measuring the decrease rate in absorbance at 240 nm (molar extinction coefficient $\varepsilon = 36.6 \text{ mM}^{-1} \text{ cm}^{-1}$).